Chronicle Lover? Amazing Berlin Awaits You Part 2

 After spending time meters above the city its time to stretch and walk a bit, while I was taking some pictures from the Panoramapunkt.

-I’ve notice this thing a huge tent like that caught my eye it was actually the famous Sony Center, which is famous of its cinemas, IMAX theater and Legoland Discovery Center, the place is also filled with restaurants and shops.
+I’ve noticed this thing a huge tent like that caught my eye it was actually the famous Sony Center, which is famous of its cinemas, IMAX theater, and Legoland Discovery Center, the place is also filled with restaurants and shops.

 I took a picture around the vicinity, it was huge and a lot of people.
-I caught this fountain flow in the middle of the area it was great to see how this center has been welcoming people around the world and even hollywood stars.
+I caught this fountain flow in the middle of the area it was great to see how this center has welcomed people around the world and even Hollywood stars.

 You actually need to present yourself at the counter area for inspection and presentation of your passport or ID. the entrance is free but you need to fill on the queue to get a scheduled visit or you can also visit their site to fill up the necessary information that you must give about yourself.

-After waiting til our turn for about half an hour under the sun, finally we got our turn to be at the counter and got the scheduled visit in the afternoon and decided to continue to visit the rest of the tourists spots in Berlin.
+After waiting till our turn for about half an hour under the sun, finally, we got our turn to be at the counter and got the scheduled visit in the afternoon and decided to continue to visit the rest of the tourist’s spots in Berlin.